Velocidex/velociraptor-web/content/docs/user-interface/artifacts/_index.md

 1. The `name` of the artifact is a dot separated string used to identify the Artifact in the UI.
-We typically name the artifact using a heirarchical category based naming scheme.
+We typically name the artifact using a hierarchical category based naming scheme.

 2. The `description` section contains a human readable description of the purpose of this artifact, how it works and when to use it.
 The